Please send appeals to:

 Leonardo Varona González, Santiago Press;

 Manuel Antonio González Castellanos, CubaPress

 Imprisoned: October 1, 1998

-According to his colleagues and relatives, González Castellanos was arrested after making critical statements about President Castro to State Security agents who had stopped him and insulted him as he was returning from a friend's house.
+According to his colleagues and relatives, González Castellanos was arrested after he made critical statements about President Castro to state security agents who had stopped him and insulted him as he was returning from a friend’s home.

 Democratic Republic of Congo (2)